-Accredited by The Joint Commission, MARR is a member of the National Association of Addiction Treatment Programs (NAATP) and fully licensed under the laws of the State of Georgia.
+Accredited by The Joint Commission, MARR is fully licensed under the laws of the State of Georgia.
 MARR relies on 45 years of experience in the recovery industry.
 Today, MARR continues to set the standard in long-term residential addiction treatment for chemically dependent men and women.
 MARR helps clients identify the core issues behind their drug and alcohol abuse and break free from the chains of addiction.

 MARR is a critical community asset for affordable care.
 MARR’s staff works with insurance companies on an out-of-network basis to secure the maximum reimbursement possible without compromising the level of care.
 MARR’s program fee rivals the total out-of-pocket costs for only one month at most for-profit treatment centers.

 Additionally, the state-funded Right Side Up (RSU) program provides residential treatment services to homeless and low-income pregnant and parenting women and their dependent children up to age 13.
 The program is the largest of its kind in the state with a total of 60 beds and serves residents from over 50 Georgia counties.